VincentHussey/floodmapsv2/README.md

 virtualenv env

 ## Database configuration
-It may be necessary to reinitialise the database using UTF8 encoding.
+It may be necessary to reinitialise the database using UTF8 encoding (pg_dropcluster --stop 8.4 main).
 It may be necessary to modify pg_hba.conf

 # Run in a virtual environment